-As of late 2020, the Land Use Boards office, inclusive of the Economic Development Division, has received a number of development inquiries for properties within the Ayer Road commercial corridor.
+As of early 2022, the Land Use Boards office, inclusive of the Economic Development Division, has received a number of development inquiries for properties within the Ayer Road commercial district.
 While intentionally ambiguous regarding specific locations, questions regarding the siting of large multifamily apartment complexes in excess of 200 units and commercial and industrial uses such as self-storage facilities, auto repair, and warehousing exemplify that the current zoning, while not resulting in development preferred by the community, is still attractive to unintended uses.
-The commercial corridor is the only land area in Harvard zoned for business uses and is expected to provide commercial tax ratables currently lacking in the Town portfolio.
+The commercial district is the only land area in Harvard zoned for business uses and is expected to provide commercial tax ratables currently lacking in the Town portfolio.
 Taking this land out of potential commercial development or use for large multi-family development is not a preferred scenario.
 While mixed-use development that includes a residential component is indeed a desirable outcome in this area, no multi-family developer as of now is interested in providing any commercial element.
-Harvard must provide land area that multi-family development can be built, meet it's 10% SHI mandate, and upzone the Ayer Road corridor in order to better facilitate the mixed-use scenario desired.
+Harvard must provide land area that multi-family development can be built, meet it's 10% SHI mandate (it was 5.8% as of 2021 using 2010 Census data), and upzone the Ayer Road district in order to better facilitate the mixed-use scenario desired.